oHabraszewski/diving/README.md

 - Type: ./run build
 - Press enter

-### Logging for testing
+### Logging in for testing

-You can use preregistered account for testing in logged mode (will be deleted on production)
+You can use preregistered account for testing in logged in mode (will be deleted on production)

 Username: admin
 Password: adminadmin